Canonical Nonlinearity for Coupled Linear Systems: Concepts and Discussions

-We first briefly explain the base concept of the special vector field, ASDF, to define local canonical nonlinearity at given configuration $Q$:
+We first briefly explain the basic concept of the special vector field, ASDF, to define local canonical nonlinearity at given configuration $\vec{q}$:

 where $\Gamma$ denotes covariance matrix for CDOS before applying many-body interactions to the system.
-The ASDF has several features of (i) it is independent of temperature and many-body interactions and (ii) when $\phi$ is locally (or globally) linear around $\mathbf{Q}$, $\mathbf{D}$ takes zero vector.
+The ASDF has several features of (i) it is independent of temperature and many-body interactions and (ii) when $\phi$ is locally (or globally) linear around $\vec{q}$, $\vec{H}$ takes zero vector.
 Therefore, ASDF is a natural measure for the local nonlinearity in canonical average of Eq.~\eqref{eq:can}.
-Note that ASDF always takes zero at any configuration for LS, whose CDOS takes discretized Gaussian with covariance matrix of $\Gamma$, since $\phi = -\beta \Gamma$ for LS.
+Note that ASDF always takes zero at any configuration for LS, whose CDOS takes Gaussian with covariance matrix of $\Gamma$, since $\phi = -\beta \Gamma$ for LS.
+Note that when we consider discretized Gaussian CDOS, the local linearity inside the configurational polyhedra practically holds (see example at Appendix A), where the discretization is employed so that support of the practical (discrete) CDOS is included in that of discretized Gaussian.